jobaTheBuilder/covid19de_monitor/README.md

 print(result)
 ```

-See the included Slack-Bot for another example of API use.
+See the included Slack bots for another example of API use.

 ## Compatibilty

 The script is used with Python 3.8

-# Slack-Bot
+# Slack Bot (Using `slackclient`)

 Let's you directly send the COVID19 data to a slack channel via a custom Slack APP.
 Using [slacks python library](https://pypi.org/project/slackclient/).